This course fulfills the requirements for 01:694:315 for Molecular Biology and Biochemistry majors or 01:447:315 for Genetics majors.

 9 Genetic and biochemical analysis of transcriptional regulatory proteins

 10 Silencing vs repression, PCR Mutagenesis and genetic screens for mutants

 12 Protein structure modeling using jMo,l Results, problems and interpretations

 13 Finding a Lab, Careers in Biomedical Sciences

-In Fall 2020 the course will be given in an asynchronous manner.
+In Fall 2022 the course will be given in a "flipped" manner.
 All of the content will be posted in videos and lecture notes on the course Canvas.
 Students will be expected to work through the chapters and take review quizzes on their own.
 There will be at least two 80 minute discussion periods each week where we will quickly review the content and then work through problems.
-These discussion sections will be recorded.

 Course URL: All course materials will be posted on the course Canvas site

 Learning Goals: This course satisfies learning goals 1, 2, 3, and 4 of the MBB Department.

 Core Curriculum Learning Goals met by this course: